(Last Updated on : 07-11-2019)

 Henry Louis Vivian Derozio was born to Francis Derozio on 18th of April in the year 1809.
 He was born at Entally-Paddapukur of Kolkata and during his childhood had attended the Dhurramtallah Academy School.
 Right from his childhood, Derozio was a star pupil and excelled in subjects like History

-Derozio had quit school at the age of fourteen and had started writing poetry being inspired by Ganga River
+.
+Derozio had quit school at the age of 14 years and had started writing poetry being inspired by Ganga River

 during his stay in Bhagalpur

-.
-At the age seventeen Derozio was appointed a teacher of English literature in the Hindu College.
+At the age 17 years, Henry Louis Vivian Derozio was appointed a teacher of English literature in the Hindu College.
 The method of teaching that was followed by Derozio was unconventional in nature.
-His teachings had a critical outlook and it was from his students that his students had learnt to reason everything they experienced and denounced everything that did not fit into the realm of reason.
+His teachings had a critical outlook and it was from him that his students had learnt to reason everything they experienced and denounced everything that did not fit into the realm of reason.
 He was very popular among his students and his students were known by the name of Derozians.
 He infused his pupils with his own rationalism.
 He had instilled into the minds of his students the essence of free spirit, love for knowledge and a desire to live up to their identity.
 Under his influence, they came to attack the prejudices and superstitions of Hindu religion.